 How to bet on NBA Rookie of the Year

 Betting on the ROY winner is one of the more popular options for outright bets known as “Futures,” which are usually wagers on a season-long outcome such as the NBA champion, NBA division winner, or individual award winners.
-It’s also possible to bet Over or Under on Team Win totals, i.e. the number of games a team is expected to win during the regular season.
+It’s also possible to bet over or under on team win totals, i.e. the number of games a team is expected to win during the regular season.

 Odds for futures bets are set during the preseason, but can change throughout the season based on news and results.
+For example, while Mobley has become the clear favorite for this award, he opened with a price outside the top two, co-favorites Jalen Green and Cade Cunningham.

 For the purposes of ROY betting, players will be listed in order of the favorites.
-So, Houston’s Jalen Green (+200) is considered the favorite to win the award.

 Best NBA betting sites